PopuriAO29/apos-return/README.md

 # Photokatsu Return
 ![](https://repository-images.githubusercontent.com/514186071/c84309ce-ee93-4dd7-b92a-a70c6ef6b336)

-Archived due for violation from WordPress.
-Will be restored later in the future.

 A Repository for returning Photokatsu game.

 This is sometimes codenamed: RePhotokatsu!, the Reverse-Enginerred Aikatsu!
 Photo on Stage!<br/>